HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 hsmPassword: "my_password"
 ```

+One note about this is that a connection may be open at the time the end user decides to reload the configuration settings.
+For now, this will not be allowed as it would increase the complexity of dealing with closing the current connections.
+Other connection setting approaches are discussed in the "Future Possibilities" section below.

 A dedicated `[POST] /hsm/start` endpoint will be available, receiving the expected `wallet-id` and `hsm-key` body parameters.
 The `hsm-key` indicates which key on the HSM contains the BIP32 information for this wallet.
 The headless considers this to be a _hardware wallet_ and realizes the first request to the HSM to validate the existence of the key name.

 > **Possibility 1: The key is available**<br>